ph4mished/hashpeek/README.md

 4. Inability to extract hashes from logs, dumps and structured data (shadow files, etc)

 These are the issues or limitations hashpeek is here to solve.
-Without much ado, lets hop into some usage examples of hashpeek

 # TODOS